-As part of the SBT Catch Documentation Scheme (CDS) AFMA as an official of the flag state, has delegated authority to validate CDS forms.
+As part of the SBT CDS AFMA as an official of the flag state, has delegated authority to validate CDS forms to registered AFMA FRP holders.
 In doing so there are minimum performance requirements that validators need to meet.

 All validators are required to read and understand their obligations as a validator and sign and lodge an acknowledgement with AFMA before signing any CDS forms.